taurit/Taurit.Libraries.PolishNameFlection/README.md

 ## Target platforms

 This project is distributed as a cross-platform class library written in .NET.
+You can find ready-to-use builds in **NuGet** repositories.

 It attempts to have as little dependencies as possible and run on platforms compatible with **.NET Standard 1.0** contract set. **.NET Framework 4.0** and **.NET Framework 3.5** are also supported.